waydabber/BetterDisplay/README.md

 ## Compatibility

-- The app is compatible with all Apple Silicon and Intel Macs running macOS Big Sur, Monterey or Ventura.
+- The app is compatible with all Apple Silicon and Intel Macs running macOS Mojave (at least 10.14.6 required), Catalina, Big Sur, Monterey or Ventura.
 - XDR/HDR upscaling requires an Apple XDR display (built-in or external) or a natively connected HDR display (VESA DisplayHDR 600 or higher recommended) and an Apple Silicon Mac.
 - The display connect/disconnect feature requires an Apple Silicon Mac running macOS Ventura.
-- Native smooth scaling requires macOS Ventura or Monterey 12.4 (or newer) and natively connected displays.
-Maximum native smooth scaling resolutions depend on the GPU capabilities and the display's resolution (horizontal width limit is 6144 pixels for M1/M2, 7680 pixels for M1/M2 Pro/Max/Ultra).
+- Native smooth scaling requires macOS Ventura or Monterey 12.4 (or newer) and natively connected displays on Apple Silicon.
+For Intel there is no such limitation.
+- Maximum native smooth scaling resolutions depend on the GPU capabilities and the display's resolution (horizontal width limit is 6144 pixels for M1/M2, 7680 pixels for M1/M2 Pro/Max/Ultra).
 - External display hardware backlight control and volume control require DDC capable, natively connected display or an Apple display.
 Some docks and dongles may not support DDC.
 All built-in ports of all Macs that can run the app are supported for DDC communication.
 - The app is compatible with headless Macs to create custom dummy resolutions for remote access.